ksu-cs-textbooks/cis400/content/D-milestones/12-milestone-10/_index.md

 #### Search and Filter functionality
 The Searching and Filtering functionality should be implemented so that when the form on _index.cshtml_ is submitted, the displayed menu results are only those that match the search and/or filter conditions.

 Searching should consider the name of the item.
 The search should be _case insensitive_ (i.e. capital and lower case letters are treated identically) and work for multiple terms.
-Finally, search terms do not need to appear in a particular sequence for a result to be returned (i.e. searching "Nuggets Dino" should return Dino Nuggets options). _Hint: You might want to use `String.Split()` to break up your search terms._
+Finally, search terms do not need to appear in a particular sequence for a result to be returned (i.e. searching "Saucer Crashed" should return the Crashed Saucer options). _Hint: You might want to use `String.Split()` to break up your search terms._

 #### Testing the Menu Search and Filter Methods
 You should add tests to verify that the search and filtering functions operate as expected.
 Remember to test both valid and null values for all parameters.
 Pay special attention to the search function - it should behave as described above.
 You may want to use the exact described scenarios as part of your tests.